 A career in social work is an ideal path for resilient individuals who are interested in hands-on work that makes a positive difference in other people’s lives.
-You can get your foot in the door by earning a Bachelor of Science in Sociology with an Emphasis in Social Work from Grand Canyon University.
+You can get your foot in the door by earning a Bachelor of Social Work degree from Grand Canyon University.
 A bachelor’s can allow you to work in some settings, but most aspiring social workers find that they need a master’s degree too.
 Before beginning your academic journey, talk to established professionals in the field to find out what social work is really like.

 You are Flexible and Adaptable

 There are a lot of popular misconceptions about social work.
 It’s often thought that social workers primarily conduct home visits to check on the well-being and safety of minor children in troubled families.
 In fact, this is just one career possibility out of many.
 Social work is a diverse and dynamic field and to be effective at your job, you’ll need to be flexible and open to change.
 Consider whether any of the following possibilities appeal to you:

 - Working with homeless students in a public high school

 - Working with isolated seniors with functional problems

 - Working in a hospital to advocate for patients